 Let me know in the comments if you try this recipe!

-- For the wash: 1 tbsp maple syrup mixed with 2 tbsp almond milk
+- For the wash: 1 tablespoon maple syrup mixed with 2 tablespoon almond milk

 - Prepare the filling: In a large mixing bowl, cream the coconut sugar with the vegan butter until soft and fluffy.
 Add the almond flour, cornstarch, almond milk, applesauce, almond extract, and vanilla extract.
 Mix using a wooden spoon or spatula until well combined.
 It won't look smooth and will be thick because of the almond flour, this is normal.
 Set aside.